-The ESG Taskforce is responsible for adopting measures to realise the goals, which are as follows:
+The ESG Taskforce is responsible for adopting measures to reach the established goals, which are as follows:

-- promoting resources conservation through posters and internal communications; - setting up opinion boxes for employees to suggest resource conservation practices; - setting up recycling bins in the office; - phasing out paper documents and replacing them with electronic documents; - encouraging employees to bring their own cups to work; and - avoiding the purchase of bottled water or other single-use plastic products.
+- promoting resources conservation through posters and internal communications; - setting up suggestion boxes for employees to provide additional resource conservation practices ideas; - placing recycling bins at different spaces in the offices; - phasing out paper documents and replacing them with electronic documents; - encouraging employees to bring and use their own cups to work; and - avoiding the purchase of bottled water or other single-use plastic products.

-During the Reporting Period, we have been consistently implementing the above measures to pursue our Target 1 and Target 2.
+During the Reporting Period, we have been regularly implementing the above measures to pursue Target 1 and Target 2.